axllent/silverstripe-weblog/README.md

-# SilverStripe Weblog Module
+# Silverstripe Weblog Module

-SilverStripe Weblog is a basic blogging framework.
+Silverstripe Weblog is a basic blogging framework.
 The core package doesn't contain complicated permissions, authors, comments, tags or categories.
 These features can be added separately if necessary & when needed through extensions such as [weblog-categories](https://github.com/axllent/silverstripe-weblog-categories).

-The SilverStripe Weblog module was built from the ground up, however is based on the SilverStripe Blog [module](https://github.com/silverstripe/silverstripe-blog), and borrows some ideas and methods from the project.
+The Silverstripe Weblog module was built from the ground up, however is based on the Silverstripe Blog [module](https://github.com/silverstripe/silverstripe-blog), and borrows some ideas and methods from the project.